Gloria-21/Living-Salamanca/README.md

 * Index.html page has passed the validator with no error [index.html](/doc/validators/indexvalidator.png)
 * Contact-us.html page is showing two warnings regarding the type element on JavaScript, but that is required in order for Email Js to work [Contact-us.html](/doc/validator/contact-us.png)
 * Style.css page has passed the validation with 0 errors [style.css](/doc/validators/CSSValidator.png)
+* JavaScript has been validated on JS hint and it doesn't bring any warnings

 ### Performance